MARTeamWhale/MUPPET/README.md

-# SNR_Tool_Development
+# Baleen_SNR_Tool
 ## Work in progress
 Developed by Wilfried Beslin and Mike Adams
 Maritimes Team Whale
 -------------------
-Goal: Developing a SNR tool for use in cetacean research
+Goal: An SNR tool for use in cetacean research

 ## Introduction
 This tool is for use in calculating the signal to noise (SNR) for cetacean vocalizations obtained using JASCO's PAMLAB annotation software.